 I have had close to twenty years of schooling and easily over a hundred teachers, and the number of teachers that I thought were "good" is five.
-Of course, my definition of "good" might be different than yours.
+Of course my definition of "good" might be different than yours.
 I rate a teacher as "good" if he or she makes it enjoyable to attend their class.
-That’s it, plain and simple.
-One might consider this as extremely subjective criteria (and rightfully so), but since I’m an incredibly objective person, I assure you that all of my teachers have gotten a fair shake in my personal rating system.
+That's it, plain and simple.
+One might say that this is an extremely subjective criteria (and rightfully so), but since I'm an incredibly objective person, I assure you that all of my teachers have gotten a fair shake in my personal rating system.

 Although the percentage of "good" teachers in my educational history is quite small, I have discovered that it is not that far off from the opinion of the general public.
-Whenever I come in contact with a child (a family member or the child of a friend) and ask them if they like any of their teachers, I rarely get an affirmative response.
-Regrettably, when I delve deeper, I learn that the ratio of "good" teachers to "bad" teachers and the reasons why these kids think their teachers are "good" or "bad" are much the same as when I was a kid.
+Whenever I meet a student, or any young person for that matter, and ask them if they like any of their teachers, I rarely get an affirmative response.
+Sadly, it seems that the percentages of "good" teachers nowadays are much the same as when I was a kid.

-Tutoring has been growing at astounding rates, regardless of economic trends, for two main reasons: Skepticism of the quality of education in organized schools and concern for the child's safety while in school.
+Tutoring and home schooling have been growing at astounding rates, regardless of economic trends, for two main reasons: Skepticism of the quality of education in organized schools, and concern for the child's safety while in school.
 A Google search for "Tutor in Las Vegas" yields eight million results.
 If you are looking for a tutor, do your homework (no pun intended) and make sure that you choose wisely.
 Having your child deal with a bad teacher is bad enough.
-Add a bad tutor to the mix, and you have a recipe for disaster.
-Use every resource available to find the very best tutor for your child.
+Add a bad tutor into the mix and you have a recipe for disaster.
+Use every resource available to find the best tutor for your child.

 --Editor, Tutor Pros